Don't want to be in the spotlight

 "The issue is a matter that needs to be discussed within the (national sports association),” Martelino added.

-De Jesus’s group is calling for Dungo to step down as they claimed that the PVF chief has not implemented a single grassroots development project and failed to sustain the formation of a national team that would compete in international tournaments like the Southeast Asian (Sea) Games.
+Jesus’s group is calling for Dungo to step down, claiming that the PVF chief has not implemented a single grassroots development project and has failed to sustain the formation of a national team to compete in international tournaments like the Southeast Asian (Sea) Games.

 The Philippines, after winning a bronze in women’s volleyball in the 2005 Manila Sea Games, has not competed in three previous editions of the biennial sporting conclave.

-The men’s squad last won a medal, a bronze, in 1991 with Manila as hosts.
+The men’s squad last won a medal, a bronze, in 1991, when Manila hosted.
 It was the men’s team’s fifth medal—a silver and four bronzes—while the women’s side collected six golds, three silvers and two bronzes behind perennial champion Thailand’s 10-2-1 haul.

 "We would rather continue to support volleyball through the Shakey’s V-League.
 Like all stakeholders in the PVF, we want to have a long-lasting solution to its problems,” said Gregorio.